Ropv30/Stuff/README.md

-# blacky-bhop-timer-css-2018
+# blacky-bhop-timer-cs-source

-Still functional in 08-2018, version 1-8-3
+Still functional in 08-2018, version 1-8-3.
+Does NOT work on CSGO
-The reason i'm sharing this is that cs:source is dead
+The reason i'm sharing this is that source is dead

 Indisputeble the best bhop timer ever made for source, but nowhere to be found online.
 There is one open source version but it doesn't work anymore, this one does.
 Easy to setup and manage.